 I came to pick a fight.

-Some people freak out or try and touch their eardrums when they get challenged on this topic and if that’s you then it’s you I’m talking to.
-I hope you manage to stick around!
+Some people freak out or frantically try and touch their eardrums when they get challenged on this topic and if that’s you then it’s you I’m talking to.
+I hope you manage to stick it out!

 At Christmas time, we in the West (and especially in the UK) have 3 shared objectives: